hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode-lite.md

 The first realization of FPC is called *FPC Lite*.
 The framework enables a class of applications which do not require release of sensitive data conditioned on private ledger state.
 This class includes smart contracts which operate on sensitive medical data, or enforce confidential supply chain agreements.
-The [Roll-back Protection Extension](#rollback-protection-extension) to FPC Lite can enable support of an even larger class of applications.
+The [Rollback-Protection Extension](#rollback-protection-extension) to FPC Lite can enable support of an even larger class of applications.

 ### Use case: Privacy-enhanced Federated Learning on FPC Lite